CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Related Works

 Recent studies have further extended these methods toward cross-band prediction.
 HORCRUX focuses on frequency-division duplex systems by predicting downlink channels from uplink observations, emphasizing cross-environment generalization and scalability \cite{banerjee2024horcrux}.
 This task is link-level and relies on per-link uplink measurements, whereas our setting targets region-level, multi-directional SS maps driven by low-frequency coverage and sparse high-band samples.
 Another line of work integrates simulation and digital-twin modeling.
 RadioTwin combines material property modeling with RT engines to enable cross-band channel prediction \cite{an2025radiotwin}.
 While this approach embeds geometry and materials explicitly, it requires high-fidelity modeling and incurs substantial simulation cost.
 In contrast, our framework adopts a data-driven paradigm that leverages low-frequency maps and sparse high-band samples to reduce dependence on heavy RT and large-scale field surveys.

 A complementary direction estimates system-level metrics.
 Geo2ComMap predicts higher-layer communication metrics such as throughput, Channel Quality Indicator (CQI), and Rank Indicator (RI), providing region-level performance maps \cite{lin2025geo2commap}.
 Transformer-based methods further exploit historical multi-band measurements to forecast achievable rates over time \cite{chen2025transformerRatePrediction}.
 These works operate at the service or system layer and primarily leverage performance indicators or temporal sequences, whereas our framework focuses on physical-layer SS maps with explicit multi-directional structure and cross-band transfer.
+Table~\ref{tab:comparison_methods} summarizes the key differences among representative works.

 Datasets have also driven progress in this field.
 DeepMIMO \cite{alkhateeb2019deepmimo} provides standardized mmWave MIMO data, while RadioMapSeer \cite{yapar2022dataset} supplies urban path-loss layers.
 The Indoor Radio Map Dataset \cite{bakirtzis2024indoordataport} introduces large-scale benchmarks with sparse supervision, and \cite{lin2025geo2commap} adds datasets covering throughput, CQI, and RI.
 These datasets reflect the growing demand for multi-band, multi-metric benchmarks that bridge physical- and system-level perspectives.